 Although the conventional QSD in \cite{gisin_quantum-state_1992} and the quantum jump process in \cite{dalibard_wave-function_1992} both lead to Lindblad equation \eqref{eqn::lb}, some opening questions still remain: is there a much larger class of unraveling dynamics that reproduces the same Lindblad equation?
 Which stochastic unraveling yields a better performance in terms of the statistical error?
 To address these questions, we make the following contributions in this work:

 \begin{itemize}

 \item {\bf (Complete characterization):} For both diffusion-type and jump-type stochastic processes, we provide a comprehensive characterization of all possible such processes when there is only one Lindblad operator ($K = 1$) and one noise term.
-For the diffusion case, this problem was nearly solved in the original paper \cite{gisin_quantum-state_1992}, and the final structure that we obtain is similar to the conventional QSD in \cite{gisin_quantum-state_1992}; however, a phase factor in the diffusion coefficient was previously neglected.
-We show that this phase factor can significantly enhance the performance of stochastic unraveling.
+For the diffusion case, this problem was nearly solved in the original paper \cite{gisin_quantum-state_1992}, and the final structure that we obtain is similar to the conventional QSD in \cite{gisin_quantum-state_1992}; through mathematical derivation, we note that a phase factor in the diffusion coefficient (which also arise from the quadrature in homodyne measurement) can potentially significantly enhance the performance of stochastic unraveling in terms of variance reduction.
 See Theorem~\ref{lem::characterization} and Theorem~\ref{thm::qjp_characterize} for details.